 Before going into details, we set some general context for this paper within the field of climate science research.
-In IPCC (2001), a report charged with assessing the state of the science on climate change, Chapter 10 is dedicated to regional projections.
-However, in that report only a qualitative summary of inter-model agreement about regional mean projections is offered, in the absence of any statistical method to address this issue in the published literature up to that time.
-More than five years later, despite increasing interactions between the climate modeling and the impact research communities, and ever more pressing needs for quantitative, probabilistic projections of future climate change, the papers by Tebaldi et al. (2005, 2004) comprise one of only two published methods proposing a formal statistical treatment of the uncertainty derived from multi-model ensembles for regional projections.
-(The other one is due to Greene et al. (2006), which like ours comes up with regional PDFs on the basis of multi-model projections, but has been criticized for severe under/over estimates, when compared to the actual climate model projections, because of relying too much on the fit of observed versus modeled regional trends in the 20th century as a calibration step.)
-However the Tebaldi et al. (2005) approach has also been criticized within the climate community, one reason being that it tends to produce very narrow pdfs when several of the original climate models are in close agreement.
+In IPCC (2007), a report charged with assessing the state of the science on climate change, Chapter 11 is dedicated to regional projections (Christensen et al. (2007)).
+Unlike previous IPCC reports (e.g., Giorgi et al., 2001), which offered only a qualitative summary of inter-model agreement about regional mean projections, this one included discussion of two formal statistical assessments of uncertainty derived from multi-model ensembles for regional projections, one due to Tebaldi et al. (2005, 2004) which was a precursor to the present approach, the other due to Greene et al. (2006).
+Both approaches have been criticized for relying too much on the comparison between observed and modeled regional trends in the 20th century; for example the Tebaldi et al. (2005) approach sometimes produces unrealistically low estimates of uncertainty in future model projections.
 As shown at the end of Section 6, we now believe that to be an artifact of the method, that the new approaches presented in this paper overcome.
 In summary, the improved robustness of our methods and the inclusion of a cross-validation step should go a long way to resolve criticisms of earlier approaches, and will facilitate the step from methodological exercise to actual application in studies of impacts where probabilistic information is crucial to effective decision making.